Lesson Objectives

 51.37 + 24.5

 Let's begin by setting up the vertical addition.
-We will line up the decimal points in our numbers: adding decimals We can write a zero after the 5 in the number 24.5.
+We will line up the decimal points in our numbers: We can write a zero after the 5 in the number 24.5.
 This zero will not add any value to the number.
-It only serves as a visual aid to help with our vertical addition: adding decimals We will bring our decimal point straight down into our answer: adding decimals Add starting in the rightmost column and work left:
+It only serves as a visual aid to help with our vertical addition: We will bring our decimal point straight down into our answer: Add starting in the rightmost column and work left:

 Let's look at an example where we add more than two decimal numbers.